 “Everyone knew he was the superstar.”

-Woods, complaining of food poisoning on a windy day at Royal Porthcawl in Wales, proved a somewhat austere opponent; a hallmark of his early career, and somewhat at odds with the talkative, chipper player of today.
+Woods, complaining of food poisoning on a windy day at Royal Porthcawl in Wales, proved an austere opponent; a hallmark of his early career, and somewhat at odds with the talkative, chipper player of today.

 “I’m notoriously good at trying to get people to talk and I couldn’t get a word out of him,” says Wolstenholme, “he just didn’t want to be there.”